 You may also experience a slipping or popping sensation, which is usually an indication that a piece of cartilage has become loose and is blocking the knee joint.

-If you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured, you should contact your doctor.
-If your knee locks and you’re unable to bend your knee after straightening it, you should call your doctor.
+Contact your doctor if you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured.
+Call your doctor immediately if your knee locks and you’re unable to bend your knee after straightening it.

-After talking about your symptoms, your doctor will examine your knee and test your range of motion.
-They will look closely at the spot where the meniscus is along your joint.
+After you discuss your symptoms with your doctor, they’ll examine your knee and test your range of motion.
+They’ll look closely at the spot where the meniscus is along your joint.

 Your doctor also may perform a McMurray test to look for a meniscal tear.
 This test involves bending your knee and then straightening and rotating it.
-You may hear a slight pop during this test, which can indicate a tear of the meniscus.
+You may hear a slight pop during this test.
+This can indicate a tear of the meniscus.

 Imaging tests may be ordered to confirm a tear of the meniscus.
 These include:

-This test will not show a meniscus tear.
+This test won’t show a meniscus tear.
 However, it can be helpful to determine if there are any other causes of your knee pain, like osteoarthritis.

 An MRI uses a magnetic field to take multiple images of your knee.
-It will be able to take pictures of cartilage and ligaments to determine if there’s a meniscus tear.
+An MRI will be able to take pictures of cartilage and ligaments to determine if there’s a meniscus tear.

-While MRIs can be helpful in diagnosing tears in the meniscus, they aren’t considered 100 percent reliable.
-According to a study published in the Journal of Trauma Management & Outcomes, the MRI’s accuracy for diagnosing lateral meniscus tears is 77 percent.
+While MRIs can help your doctor make a diagnosis, they aren’t considered 100 percent reliable.
+According to a study from 2008 published in the Journal of Trauma Management & Outcomes, the MRI’s accuracy for diagnosing lateral meniscus tears is 77 percent.

-Initially, you should treat the knee injury with conservative techniques including rest, ice, compression, and elevation (RICE):
+Initially, you should treat the knee injury with conservative techniques that include rest, ice, compression, and elevation, or the RICE method:

 - Ice your knee every three to four hours for 30 minutes.